JarvusInnovations/jarvus-ext-actionevents/README.md

 # jarvus-ext-actionevents
 An override of Ext.grid.column.ActionView which adds custom click events based on the actioncolumn's action configuration attribute

-eg. The following actioncolumn item will fire a 'editpersonclick' event:
+eg. The following actioncolumn item will fire an 'editpersonclick' event:
 ```
     {
         xtype:'actioncolumn',